DavidK0/English-Phoneme-ngrams/README.md

 And here is how I would probably spell those words:

-Whatermother, Selum, Pounternmund, Brikjung, Suhbut, Diskul
+Whatermother, Selum, Pounternmund, Brikyung, Suhbut, Diskul